 - Sub the ground beef for ground turkey or Italian sausage if you want to change it up, or do a 50-50 mix.

-- If you want some greens in here, try adding a couple handfuls of fresh spinach into the beef mixture once you add the marinara sauce.
+- Try adding a couple handfuls of fresh spinach for some greens into the beef mixture once you add the marinara sauce.

-- Leftovers: Either reheat in a covered container in the microwave or in a covered saucepan with a lid over low heat (add a little more marinara sauce if it goes a bit dry).
+- Either reheat in a covered container in the microwave or in a covered saucepan with a lid over low heat.
+It does reheat well, but add a little more marinara sauce if it gets a bit dry!

-- I haven't tested this, but in theory you should be able to halve all ingredients and bake it in an 8x8 dish if you want a smaller quantity.
+- Don't want leftovers?
+Halve all ingredients and bake it in an 8x8 dish if you want a smaller quantity.